strindberg/emacsj/README.md

 When Search/replace is invoked, the last Search/replace command (if any) is suggested in the search bar.
 Pressing ENTER accepts the suggestion and initiates the search.

-If a selection is active when Search/replace is started (i.e. a region is selected), the replacement is only performed within the current selection.
+If a selection is active when Search/replace is started (i.e. a region is selected), the replacement is only performed within the selected region.

-When using regexp search, back references into groups in the matched string can be used in the replace string either in java style
-(`%1, %2, ...`) or with backslash (`\1, \2, ...`).
+When using regexp search, back references to captured groups (parts of the search string delimited by parenthesis) in the matched string can be used in the replace string either in java style (`%1, %2, ...`) or with backslash (`\1, \2, ...`).
 The whole match can be referenced by `$0` or `\&`.
+To replace with a literal string which could be interpreted as a back reference, use double backlash, such as `\\1` or `\\&`.

 While replacing, the following keys are active: